wihi-labs/WHIP/0014-dual-token.md

 In certain cases, WiHi shall provide data providers with a guaranteed price for their \$WIHI tokens, wherein this guarantee will be subject to expiry.
 For this purpose, a custody mechanimsm will be created that will custody this guarantee.
 When guarantees are swapped for tokens at the agreed-upon price, the swapped guarantees are burned.
 When gurantees are transferred off the custody mechanism, without being swapped, the agreement is null and void for the tokens now in circulation.
 The agreement will continue to be honored for the guarantees that remain in custody and have not yet expired.
 Only the WiHi protocol may transfer tokens into the custody mechanism, meaning that only the WiHi protocol may make such guarantees and guarantees may not be reinstated after being revoked, either due to expiry or due to transfer.

 # Motivation
 WiHi is seeking to build out a global and dense network of weather and climate monitoring.
-Weather monitoring is a common good managed and subsidized through a loose cooperation of national, super-national, and private entities.
+In its current state, weather monitoring is a common good managed and subsidized through a loose cooperation of national, super-national, and private entities.
 Although the benefits of updating the current cooperative framework with web3 technology are apparent, achieving them requires stakeholder management.
 Aligning token incentives with project goals is therefore necessary.

 The first necessary alignment is that of ensuring that a token captures the value of the WiHi economy.
 To do this, revenues of the economy must accrue value to token holders.
 Various designs and industry best-practices exist that ensure such alignment, so this is easy enough to achieve, but what is often missing is a clear definition of who owns the economy and in what proportion.
 This is the second necessary alignment between token incentives and project goals.